aamrun/AnsiBot/README.md

 # ChatterBot

-ChatterBot is a machine-learning based conversational dialog engine build in Python which makes it possible to generate responses based on collections of known conversations.
-The language independent design of ChatterBot allows it to be trained to speak any language.
+AnsiBot is a machine-learning based conversational dialog engine specialised in Ansible built in Python which makes it possible to generate responses based on collections of known conversations.
+The language independent design of AnsiBot allows it to be trained to speak any language.

 [![Package Version](https://img.shields.io/pypi/v/chatterbot.svg)](https://pypi.python.org/pypi/chatterbot/)